-- The school's Health and Safety Lead carries out a risk assessment that is used to help inform any changes to first aid provision, including the number of First Aiders needed on site. - The school's Operations Manager ensures that any changes to first aid procedures are communicated effectively to all staff and learners. - Staff are reminded of their legal responsibilities regarding accident reporting, first aid and any changes to local procedures. - First Aiders should be provided training time to read and review the First Aid Policy and procedures
+- The school's Facilities Manager conducts a risk assessment that is used to help inform any changes to first aid provision, including the number of First Aiders needed on site. - The school's Operations Manager ensures that any changes to first aid procedures are communicated effectively to all staff and learners. - Staff are reminded of their legal responsibilities regarding accident reporting, first aid and any changes to local procedures. - First Aiders should be provided training time to read and review the First Aid Policy and procedures

-The school acknowledges that where conflicts between the relevant legislation and government guidance on managing infectious diseases arise, the legislation outlined in the First Aid Policy must be followed.
+The Trust acknowledges that where conflicts between the relevant legislation and government guidance on managing infectious diseases arise, the legislation outlined in the First Aid Policy must be followed.